New Jersey's Leading Experts in Hip Conditions & Procedures

 Nonsurgical treatment options treat sprains and minor fractures and breaks.
 Treatment options include:

-• Activity modification.
-Slowing down or stopping symptom causing activities.
+• Activity modification: Slowing down or stopping symptom causing activities.

-• Immobilization.
-Crutches, a cane, a walker.
+• Immobilization: Crutches, a cane, a walker.

-• Medications.
-Anti-inflammatory and pain medications.
+• Medications: Anti-inflammatory and pain medications.

-• Physical therapy.
-Strengthening and stretching exercises.
+• Physical therapy: Strengthening and stretching exercises.

-• Rest, ice, and elevation.
-Inflammation and pain and take the weight off the hip.
+• Rest, ice, and elevation: Inflammation and pain and take the weight off the hip.

 Surgery may be required for some hip fractures and breaks.
 During an open reduction internal fixation (ORIF) procedure, a specialist realigns the bone uses metal screws and a plate or rod to fixate it.
 Physical therapy is an important part of recovery.
 Bone healing takes place over the course of many weeks and a strong, healthy bone forms.
-Patients return to a normal, pain-free life.
-To schedule your appointment with one of our specialist, call 732-201-6990 or visit our contact page.